Nottingham-CTU/Validation-Tweaker/README.md

 datetime field.
 This can be overridden on a per-field basis with the **@ALLOWFUTURE** action tag.

 ### Don't allow entry of dates in the past
+*This feature is deprecated and only available to administrators on REDCap v12.1.0 and later, except where it has been previously enabled.
+It is recommended that the dynamic min/max range limits be used instead.*

 This will raise a field validation error if a date before a defined value is entered into a date or datetime field.
 This can either be a fixed date value, or can be the date entered in a specific field on the record.
 If both a fixed date and a date field are specified, the validation will be